-3.2 Mapping to Integer
+Mapping to Integer 3.2

 We could compute prediction residuals via floating-point subtraction, however this might cause underflow with irreversible loss of information that precludes reconstruction of the actual value.
 Instead, as in [7, 22], we map the predicted and actual floats p and f to their sign-magnitude binary integer representation.
-On platforms implementing signmagnitude integer arithmetic, we could now simply compute integer residuals via subtraction, however most current platforms implement two's complement arithmetic.
-To address this, we map the sign-magnitude representation to unsigned integers by flipping either the most significant bit (for positive floats) or all bits (for negative floats).
+On platforms implementing sign-magnitude integer arithmetic, we could now simply compute integer residuals via subtraction, however most current platforms implement two's complement arithmetic.
+To address this, we map the signmagnitude representation to unsigned integers by flipping either the most significant bit (for positive floats) or all bits (for negative floats).
 The result is a monotonic mapping of floats to unsigned integers that preserves ordering and even linearity of differences for floats with the same sign and exponent.
-This approach is also similar to [16], however we benefit by allowing a carry to propagate from mantissa to exponent in case p and f are close but separated by an exponent boundary, which would be signaled as a large misprediction in [16].
+This approach is also similar to [16], however we benefit by allowing a carry to propagate from mantissa to exponent in case p and fare close but separated by an exponent boundary, which would be signaled as a large misprediction in [16].